The Amulet of Samarkand

-The Amulet of Samarkand is a children's novel of alternate history, fantasy and magic.
-It is the first book in the Bartimaeus trilogy written by English author Jonathan Stroud.
+The Amulet of Samarkand is a young adult novel of alternate history, fantasy and magic.
+It is the first book in the Bartimaeus Sequence written by English author Jonathan Stroud.
 The first edition (paperback) was published in September 2003 by Doubleday in the United Kingdom.
-The book and series are about power struggles in a magical dystopia centred in London, England, and features a mix of current and ancient, secular and mythological themes.
+The book and series are about power struggles in a magical dystopia centred in London, England, and feature a mix of current and ancient, secular and mythological themes.
 The book is named after a magical artifact created in the ancient Asian city of Samarkand, around which the story revolves.